harrymandeveloper/sportsleaderboard/README.md

 Extra details - each list item must alternate in colour.

-Based on animations at Men's Road Race at Rio: https://youtu.be/rGyd8YmulWk?t=115
+Link to the Men's Road Race at Rio: https://youtu.be/rGyd8YmulWk?t=115

+Also to add: Gulp and Watch.
+So far the watch will work and build the file, but there are a few additions such as minification that I would like to incorporate.